Wind damage threatens title of Enid’s tallest 2021 Christmas tree in the world - NewsBreak

 Will they rebuild the tree to its original glory of 140 feet or reinforce the tree at its current height?

-Following a meeting with the production team and the engineer Monday afternoon, the plan now is to keep the tree at 113 feet, repair the structure and the lights, and add about a 7 foot star, according to Winfield.
+Following a meeting with the production team and the engineer Monday afternoon, two possible plans emerged.
+One, reattach the top of the tree.
+Or, top the current tree off with a star about 7 feet tall, according to Winfield.
+All should be decided at some point this week.

 However you measure it, 113 feet or 120 feet with a star, the monument is still reportedly the tallest 2021 Christmas tree in the world.